 Zríny Miklós aka Nicholas Zrinski inherited Csáktornya in 1637.
-He was a famous European poet and general, lost his life near the castle in 1664 because of a hunting accident.
+He was a famous European poet and general, who lost his life near the castle in 1664 because of a hunting accident.
 Some people doubt it, they say it was not a coincidence and say “that boar who killed Zrínyi spoke German”.
 To me, it is all the more likely because right before this “accident” Zrínyi had been greatly disappointed in the Emperor and gossip said he was offered the Hungarian crown by the Turks in secret.
 What would have happened if he had accepted it and would have opened a corridor toward Vienna for the Turks?
 Think about it.
 It was not for nothing that when the Turks talked about Hungary among themselves, they used to call Hungary “the country of the Zrinyis”.
 On the other hand, Zrínyi’s younger brother, Petar Zrinski aka Zrínyi Péter offered Croatia to the sultan in exchange for the Ottomans’ support against the Habsburgs.
 He wanted to be the crowned king of Croatia, so why should it be a far-fetched idea if his brother had had similar thoughts before his tragic accident?

 After the death of Zrínyi Miklós, the Habsburgs made a peace with the Ottomans which was totally unacceptable to the Hungarians and Croatians alike.
 The Emperor alienated his Croatian and Hungarian subjects and the events caused the Wesselényi Conspiracy.
 It was a badly organized plot against the Habsburgs and it was revealed even before the uprising could break out in earnest.
 Zrínyi Péter was involved in it, and he set out from Csáktornya to Vienna in 1671 to clear the charges made against him.
 He didn’t know that the sultan had already betrayed him to Emperor Leopold.
-Although he was promised to get a safe-conduct from Emperor Leopold I, he was arrested.
+Although he was promised to get a safe-conduct from Emperor Leopold, he was arrested.
 He and Frangepán, along with Nádasdy were soon beheaded and General Spankau seized Csáktornya and imprisoned his family members.
-Here you can read more about the Zrinyi family:
+Here you can read more about the Zrínyi family: